About

 Simmons & Simmons has been collecting modern and contemporary art since the 1980s, led by Stuart Evans, a former Partner at the firm.
 Initially Stuart concentrated on purchasing small paintings and drawings by British artists of the Modern period, (Bell, Bomberg, Fry, Redpath, etc) and prints by established contemporary British and American artists (Hodgkin, Kossoff, Lichtenstein, Oldenberg, etc).

-The way in which a law firm is governed required that Stuart operated within some form of consensus.
+The way in which a law firm is governed required that the art collection operated within some form of consensus.
 A number of our colleagues have strong ideas on what art is (or is not).
 Numerous works within the collection challenge those ideas, and present challenging ideas in of themselves (Gary Hume’s Ugly Self-Portrait Series has elicited rather poetic objections from our colleagues).
 Nevertheless, the strong reactions mean that we are doing something right.
-Whatever art may be, it should at least make one think, and in that Stuart has succeeded in creating a challenging and thought-provoking collection.
+Whatever art may be, it should at least make one think, and in that Simmons has succeeded in creating a challenging and thought-provoking collection.
 The working environment at Simmons has undoubtedly been enhanced by the conversations that take place in front of Rachel Whiteread’s Demolished, or Rachel Jones’, Sisters.

 One of the most enjoyable aspects of the collection is the development of relationships with the artists from whom we have acquired works.
 Once an artist enters our collection it is a joy to follow the course of their career.
 We love to host artists talks in order to give our colleagues insight into the artist’s practice.